What is global warming?

 Surrounding the earth is a delicate blanket of gasses that keep the world's climate relatively stable.
 As the sun's energy flows towards earth, much of it bounces back off the atmosphere; however, the blanket layer captures some of this heat.
 This is called the greenhouse effect, and serves to sustain life on earth.
 Without this natural effect, the earth would be uninhabitable, as the earth's temperature would be around -18°C.

-However, through deforestation and the burning of fossil fuels (mainly coal, oil and natural gas), humans have changed the make up of the atmosphere.
-Since the Industrial Revolution, emissions have steadily increased to a level today that is higher than ever before in history.
+However, through deforestation and the burning of fossil fuels (mainly coal, oil and natural gas), humans have changed the makeup of the atmosphere.
+Since the Industrial Revolution, emissions have steadily increased to a level today that is higher than ever before in human history.
 By altering the natural balance of gasses, the earth has begun to warm and climate patterns have begun to shift - in many cases intensifying across the globe.
 This is a serious concern for all life on earth, which will be affected in some way or another by the changes that are implied by this trend.

 How are humans involved?